greglobinski/greglobinski_2017/README.md

 # Greg's playground

-That's the code of my website (www.greglobinski.com)
+That's the code of my website (www.greglobinski.com).
+My first production-use of the Gatsby-React tandem.

 ### Build with